-the service area
+Emergencies within the service area

-Emergencies within If you are in an emergency situation, please call your primary care doctor.
+If you are in an emergency or urgent situation, please call your primary care doctor.
 In extreme emergencies, if you are unable to contact your doctor, contact the local emergency system (e.g., the 911 telephone system) or go to the nearest hospital emergency room.
 Be sure to tell the emergency room personnel that you are a Plan member so they can notify the Plan.
 You or a family member should notify the Plan within 48 hours.
 It is your responsibility to ensure that the Plan has been timely notified.

-If you need to be hospitalized, in a non-Plan facility the Plan must be notified within 48 hours or on the first working day following your admission, unless it was not reasonably possible to notify the Plan within that time.
+If you need to be hospitalized, the Plan must be notified within 48 hours or on the first working day following your admission unless it was reasonably possible to notify the Plan within that time.
 If you are hospitalized in non-Plan facilities and Plan doctors believe care can be better provided in a Plan hospital, you will be transferred when medically feasible with any ambulance charges covered in full.

-Benefits are available for care from non-Plan providers in a medical emergency only if delay in reaching a Plan provider would result in death, disability or significant jeopardy to your condition.
+Your primary care doctor will provide the necessary care, refer you to other Plan provider, or make arrangements with other providers.
+Benefits are available for care from non-Plan providers in a medical emergency or urgent care only if delay in reaching a Plan provider would result in death, disability or significant jeopardy to your condition.